 Frequently Asked Questions

-- How do I put something on Shelf Reserve?
+- How do I place an item on Course Reserve?

-- What kind of materials can be placed on Electronic Reserve?
+- What kind of materials can be placed on Course Reserve?

-- Can I submit a photocopied document for Electronic Reserve?
+- Can I submit a photocopied document for Course Reserve?

 - Can I re-use items from a previous semester?

 - What are the copyright restrictions for Course Reserve items?